 Yet… I admire the Fedora team’s insistence on using vanilla GNOME.

-Fedora 29 was the first Linux distro where I felt like I didn’t have to install GNOME Tweaks (GNOME Tweak Tool).
+Fedora 29 was the first Linux distribution where I felt like I didn’t have to install GNOME Tweaks (Tweak Tool) in order to be comfortable with GNOME.
 I opened the settings, chose some preferences, and went to work.

-From the Fedora team’s close working relationship with the GNOME team, I have confidence that new releases of the desktop environment will integrate nicely with the disto underneath.
-I’m not any less confident in other distributions to deliver quality releases, but the partnership between the Fedora team and the GNOME team gives me that much more confidence in my OS.
+From the Fedora team’s close working relationship with the GNOME team, I have confidence that new releases of the desktop environment will integrate nicely with the distribution underneath.
+To be clear, I don’t hold lesser confidence in other distributions in delivering quality releases, but the partnership between the Fedora team and the GNOME team gives me that much more confidence in my OS.

 This vanilla nature extends to the rest of the operating system.
 The “Is Fedora For Me?” page highlights commitments to keeping upstream pure, providing sustainable updates, and upholding advancements in FOSS.